mbodale/mbodale.github.io/README.md

 # Web of Things Platform (WeT) - Overview

-*UniFi AC and LightWaveRF Smart Home Automation based on Internet of Things
+*LightWaveRF Smart Home Automation based on Internet of Things

 LightWaveRF WiFi link communication for command line home automation, Google calendar timing of your electrics or energy monitoring to manage the amazing Smart Home Platform with your Android smartphone or tablet.
 A ruby gem for LightWaveRF home automation.
 Interact with LightWaveRF WiFi link from code or the command line.
+Control your
+* 220V lights,
-Control your 220V lights, “smart” bulbs, changeable led (luminance and color), sockets, heating, tap water, curtain, screen, projector, camera, sound, lockers, access control, gas, TV, air conditioner, other home-related sensors.
+* “smart” bulbs - changeable led (luminance and color),
+* sockets, heating, tap water, curtain, screen, projector, camera, sound, lockers, access control, gas, TV, radio, air conditioner, other home-related sensors.
 Also set up timers using a google calendar and log energy usage.

 Simple script dedicated to specific setup Ubiquiti Networks UniFi access point + LightWaveRF bridge.